MechanicalRock/mechanicalrock.github.io/_posts/2022-02-28-dont-lgtm-code-reviews.md

 Anecdotally, I once worked in a team that had a well defined code review approach with something resembling a checklist.

-When I followed the checklist I gave high quality actionable feedback to reviewees.
+When I followed the checklist I gave high quality actionable feedback to authors.
 But over time, I paid less attention to the checklist and I became lazier with my feedback.
 I became reactive, responding to the code in the diff and how I intuitively perceived it, instead of being proactive and thinking of a wide range of concerns such as security, performance and testability.

 Sticking to the checklist changes that, it helps the reviewer to drive the discussion and maintain a high standard if you remain disciplined over time.
 Even after we've been doing reviews for a long time, and we've internalised the checklist, we're human and can forget considerations.
 The checklist helps us to be consistent.